RoySegall/financeular/README.md

   2. You can use financular.
 Unlike to other services we store all the data.
 By managing the income and expenses in a predefined excel sheet you can upload a single file and get insights about you finance behaviour.
 One you are done, delete the file.
-It's would be like you never been here.
+It's would be like you've never been here.

 ## Using docker 🐳